billhennessy/blog-chunky/content/post/i-don-t-know-how-i-know-this-things.md

 * Hunt and fish for food
 * Pray constantly

 You'll still be supporting the utilities.
-Go further by giving up air conditioning, heating with wood harvested from your land, and generating your own electricity with solar panels or a windmill.
+Go further by giving up the air conditioning, heating with wood harvested from your land, and generating your own electricity with solar panels or a windmill.

 If you're not completely off the grid, you're funding the enemies of America.
 It's that simple.